Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/integration_guide/tfm_secure_irq_integration_guide.rst

 But if you use the ``NVIC_SetPriority`` function provided by CMSIS to set priorities, you can pass the values directly.

-Platforms have the fexibilities on the assignment of priorities.
+Platforms have the flexibilities on the assignment of priorities.

 Targeting Interrupts to Secure
 ------------------------------